tews-code/operating-system-in-1000-lines/website/en/09-memory-allocation.md

 You will find the following key points:

 - `ALLOCATOR` is defined as a `static` variable.
 This means, unlike local variables, its value is retained between function calls.
 That is, it behaves like a global variable.
 However, we need to change (mutate) the value despite it being static, so we need "interior mutability", which we get from `SpinLock`.
 At first the allocator is uninitialised, so we use `Option` to return `None` until initialisation is complete.
-The resulting definition of `ALLOCATOR` is a `struct BumpAllocator(SpinLock<Option<PAddr>>);`
+The resulting definition of `ALLOCATOR` is a `struct BumpAllocator(SpinLock<Option<PAddr>>);`.
+We also mark this variable with `#[global_allocator]` to allow Rust functions to find it when allocating.
-- PAGE_SIZE` represents the size of one page.
+- `PAGE_SIZE` represents the size of one page.
 - `next_paddr` points to the start address of the "next area to be allocated" (free area).
 When allocating, `next_paddr` is advanced by the size being allocated.
 - `next_paddr` initially holds the address of `__free_ram`.
 This means memory is allocated sequentially starting from `__free_ram`.
 - `__free_ram` is placed on a 4KB boundary due to `ALIGN(4096)` in the linker script.
 Therefore, the `alloc` function always returns an address aligned to 4KB.